VHSgunzo/sharun/README.md

 ## Examples:
 ```
-# create a directory and cd
-mkdir test && cd test

-# and copy 'sharun' to this directory
-cp ../target/x86_64-unknown-linux-musl/release/sharun .

 # run lib4bin with the paths to the binary files that you want to make portable
-./sharun lib4bin --strip --gen-lib-path /bin/bash
+./sharun lib4bin --with-sharun --dst-dir test /bin/bash

-# or for correct /proc/self/exe you can use HARD_LINKS=1
+# or for correct /proc/self/exe you can use --hard-links flag
-./sharun lib4bin --hard-links --strip --gen-lib-path /bin/bash
+./sharun lib4bin --hard-links --with-sharun --dst-dir test /bin/bash
-# this will create hard links to 'sharun' in the 'bin' directory
+# this will create hard links from 'test/sharun' in the 'test/bin' directory

 # now you can move 'test' dir to other linux system and run binaries from the 'bin' dir
-./bin/bash --version
+./test/bin/bash --version

 # or specify them as an argument to 'sharun'
-./sharun bash --version
+./test/sharun bash --version
 ```

 # Screenshots: